-- BLOCKING Also referred to as "cribbing," is a stabilization method which has traditionally been wood or another material used to create a configuration (usually a platform) to help support machinery and equipment.
-For this presentation we refer to cribbing as the Turtle Plastics Dura Crib brand of products, that include blocks, chocks and pads. - WORKING LOAD Also known as "design load" or "safe load", is generally a fraction of the "ultimate strength."
-"Ultimate strength" refers to the force required to cause complete failure of a supporting structure.
-"Workload" determines the size and number of box cribs required.
-"Workload" should be no more than 1/3rd of the "ultimate strength." - CENTER OF GRAVITY The center of gravity (CoG) is a theoretical point of an object, which engineers use for convenience in calculations, as the single point where all of that object's weight is concentrated.
+- WORKING LOAD Also known as "design load" or "safe load", is generally a fraction of the ultimate strength of the block. - CENTER OF GRAVITY The center of gravity (CoG) is a theoretical point of an object, which engineers use for convenience in calculations, as the single point where all of that object's weight is concentrated.